 - covering with low pressure cans can look spotty or blotchy

 You’re more likely to pair a narrow cap with a low pressure can, and a wide cap with a high pressure can.
 The reason is that, if you put a narrow cap on a high pressure can, you’re going to have to move very fast in order to avoid drips.
 And if you put a wide cap on a low-pressure can, you’re going to have to wait a long time to cover a wide area.

 On the other hand, if you want to make a long, fast, straight, fat line, that’s when you put a thin cap on a high pressure can.
 (That’s the secret of getting a straighter line: go faster.)
 And if you want to make a subtle, diffuse effect and control how much paint is getting to the surface, you can put a wide cap on a low pressure can.

 That’s the taxonomy, and any supply shop will know what you mean when you say ‘I need a fat cap and a skinny cap’.
 But the different manufacturers love to come up with their own special effects and names, and painters with endorsements of course have to have a point of view about the intricacies of the various caps.
 Here’s a guide from a balanced vendor, showing a variety of caps with their cool names.
-But just remember: fat cap and skinny cap.
+Also, there’s a primer on the structure of caps from a vendor who sells just caps.
+Just remember: fat cap and skinny cap.

 How Does Cap Width and Shape, and Can Pressure Affect Your Stencil Work?

 How does all this relate to stencils?
 When you first lay a stencil down, you just want to cover it quickly.
 You don’t need thin lines because the stencil is taking care of the line element for you.
 So you use a medium or wide cap with high pressure can, mostly.
 And in that case, the cap that comes with the can is often just fine.
 Medium caps cover small stencils pretty quickly.